Insomnia – A Growing Problem

 - Tomatoes can be hard on the digestive system and can be especially problematic when consumed in the few hours leading up to bedtime.

 - Tomatoes are known to cause acid reflux.
 This happens when stomach acid goes the wrong direction back up into the esophagus to create a burning sensation.
 This risk of acid reflux is exacerbated when lying flat like when trying to sleep.

 So eating tomatoes near bedtime can create insomnia-inducing discomfort.

 Monosodium glutamate (MSG) is most known for being a common additive found in Chinese food restaurants.
 However, MSG is also added to a bevy of the processed foods found on store shelves.
 And the problem with MSG is that it can be very stimulating to the brain with this effect becoming more exacerbated with each birthday that you celebrate.
 The blood-brain barrier becomes more porous with age, allowing for an increased response to MSG.
-So while you may have downed carton after carton of takeout in your 20’s with no effect, you may find yourself tossing and turning from the same diet in your 50’s.
-So MSG is a danger food for insomnia.
+So while you may have downed carton after carton of takeout in

 The sweet stuff contributes to insomnia is two ways.

 - First, sugar can make the brain very active.
 So eating sugar, especially in the late afternoon or evening, can mean being super hyped up come bedtime.

 - Second, a high sugar diet, even if consumed mostly in the morning, can cause middle of the night awakenings.
 This is because frequent sugar consumption can result in extremely low blood sugar in the middle of the night.
 And the body’s natural response to extremely low blood sugar is a stimulating boost of cortisol to the brain, which will leave you wired at 2 am.